edwinm/testProxy/README.md

 Listening on http://192.168.0.93:9000
 ```

-Type the URL in the browser on your mobile and the website will appear.
+Type the URL in the browser on your mobile device and the website will appear.
+Make sure the mobile device is connected by WiFi.

 ## Parameters